GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 Even though extensions can access [Window.localStorage][mdn-localstorage] in some contexts (popup and other HTML pages), it is not recommended for the following reasons:

-- The service worker cannot access localStorage API.
+- The extension's service worker cannot access the localStorage API.
 - Content scripts share the localStorage of the host page.
-- The browser clears any data stored by the extension in localStorage when the user clear their browsing history and data for privacy reasons.
+- Data saved to localStorage is lost when the user clears their browsing history.

 {% endDetails %}